ProjectsByJRP/stm32-bme280/README.md

 My changes were made to bme280_support.c, and the other two files should be identical to the factory Bosch files.

-To get SPI working:
+To get SPI working:<br>
-comment out the I2C line and uncomment the SPI line in bme280_support.c lines 157/158
+comment out the I2C line and uncomment the SPI line in bme280_support.c lines 157/158<br>

-set prescaler to 8 or larger, clock polarity to high and phase to two-edge:
+set prescaler to 8 or larger, clock polarity to high and phase to two-edge:<br>

   hspi2.Instance = SPI2;<br>
   hspi2.Init.Mode = SPI_MODE_MASTER;<br>